elastic/opentelemetry/docs/kubernetes/operator/instrumenting-nodejs.md

 **REVIEW NEEDED HERE, it's a copy & paste from java SDK used as javaagent**

-    - There should be an init container named `opentelemetry-auto-instrumentation-nodejs` in the Pod:
+    - There should be an init container named `opentelemetry-auto-instrumentation-nodejs` in the Pod.
+For exapmle:

     ```bash
     $ kubectl describe pod nodejs-app-8d84c47b8-8h5z2 -n nodejs-ns